Last updated: ET

 Fukushima nuclear power plant and surrounding area

 Following the 2011 incident at the Fukushima Daiichi nuclear power plant, Japanese authorities have placed restrictions, including travel and overnight stay bans, on the plant’s surrounding area due to the risk of exposure to radiation.
-Always follow the instructions of local authorities.
+Restricted areas are clearly identified.
+Follow the instructions of local authorities.

 Tensions on Korean Peninsula

 Tensions on the neighbouring Korean Peninsula could escalate with little notice and the regional security situation could deteriorate suddenly.
 Tensions may increase before, during and after North Korean nuclear and missile tests, or as the result of that country’s military exercises and activities.

 Monitor developments, remain vigilant and follow the instructions of local authorities, including the Cabinet Secretariat’s guidance on civil protection.